section-engineering-education/engineering-education/articles/discord-bot-node/index.md

 You'll get to your application's page, where if you want, you can give it a description and an avatar.

+Applications aren't necessarily bots, but bots are one of the most popular uses.
+Many games use the Discord API to make their game work with Rich Presence.
+We'll just need to turn our application into a bot.

 On the left, you should see a "Bot" tab.
 Click on that.

 ![The tab that says “Bot” is on the right side of the page](/engineering-education/discord-bot-node/discordbot3.png)

-Now we can turn this application into a bot.
-Just click the "Add Bot" button.
+Now, click the "Add Bot" button.

 ![The “Add Bot” button is in the top right corner](/engineering-education/discord-bot-node/discordbot4.png)